-Our regular hours are 11 a.m. to 6 p.m.
+Our operating hours are 11 a.m. to 6 p.m.
 Tuesday-Friday, 10 a.m. to 5 p.m.
-Saturday, and by appointment.
+Saturdays.
+We are also open by appointment.

 Featured Artists